LukasTomek/ResideoESP32/README.md

 # Honeywell Resideo R200C2-A Mod
-Connect your Resideo CO2 monitor to Home Automation via MQTT This code is running on an ESP8266 module ESP-12F
+Connect your Resideo CO2 monitor to Home Automation via MQTT This code is running on an ESP32 module ESP32-S2
 - Reading CO2 ppm via RX
-- Reading Humidity and temperature by sniffing the I2C
+- Reading Humidity and temperature by sniffing the I2C This repository is forked from https://github.com/Pluimvee/Resideo the code is the same just upggraded to ESP32.
 ![image](https://github.com/Pluimvee/Resideo/assets/124380379/37667938-26ab-41bc-9024-0448e24f58d0)

 # Dependencies